 Now that you’re armed with these tools, you want to constantly measure and test to improve these numbers.
 One of the best things that you can do is to have these numbers in front of you and your team constantly.
 Hook up a TV in the office with numbers that update every day.
 See how many different tests you can run in a single month, and track that like any other metric.
 If you’re looking for a few other metrics to look into, here are a few I recommend:

 - Number of users that you’ve talked to.
 This has been shown again and again to be one of the best indicators of success.
 Include it in your metrics, and force it to go up.
 If you don’t measure it, you can’t improve upon it.

 - Viral growth.
 When a user downloads the app, how many of their friends do they tell about it?
 If this number is greater than 1, you have an app that’s gone viral!

 - For subscription-based companies: Churn rate.
 If 100 people subscribe to your service, how many of them renew the next month?
 For readers who are creating an app with subscriptions, you can determine your LTV by using a very similar formula as above, only using your churn rate to determine the average length of a subscription, and use the subscription price instead of your ARPDAU.

 But there’s a good reason there are so many analytics metrics out there.
 Unlike the above, some are more relevant to certain types of apps than others.
-In the next article in this series, we’ll look together at some of the most helpful metrics to use for subscription-based apps.
-Stay tuned!
+In the next article in this series, we look at some of the most helpful metrics to use for subscription-based apps.
+Thanks for reading!

 Understanding the basics